 I have vivid memories of mentally writing this blog post and now, just two short years and another baby later, I’m actually getting around to it.

 If you’ve never had a baby and never been pregnant then it’s very likely that the breastfeeding debate has entirely passed you by.

 It’s not until you find yourself in the late stages of pregnancy that suddenly you are faced with questions about how you’re going to feed the baby.
 Quite probably it’s something you’ve never thought about before.

 For me, personally, I just assumed I would breastfeed.

 Breast is best and all that, but above all else it’s free and you don’t have to go to the trouble of making up bottles.
 Cheap and lazy; certainly something I can get on board with.

-I was lucky; I was in recovery after my section and my baby latched on immediately and continued to feed every few hours.
-I had friends that struggled, whose babies did not want to feed.
+We were lucky; I was in recovery after my section and my baby latched on immediately and continued to feed every few hours.
+Friends had struggled, their babies did not want to feed.
 Some persevered, stayed in hospital for extended periods and cracked it, some tried nipple shields, some made the switch to formula.
 In my notes, they commented that she was feeding every time they came into the room.
 For the first few days I thought I had it licked.

 And then, my word, the pain.